 "For I have come down from heaven not to do my will but to do the will of him who sent me.
-39 And this is the will of him who sent me, that I shall lose none of all that he has given me, but raise them up at the last day.
-40 For my Father's will is that everyone who looks to the Son and believes in him shall have eternal life, and I will raise him up at the last day."
+And this is the will of him who sent me, that I shall lose none of all that he has given me, but raise them up at the last day.
+For my Father's will is that everyone who looks to the Son and believes in him shall have eternal life, and I will raise him up at the last day."

 Why did Jesus die?
-It was the Lord's will.
+It was the Lord's will [see also John 12:27-33].